Hans Michelbach: Political career

 Michelbach became a member of the Bundestag in the 1994 German federal election, representing Coburg.
 Throughout his time in parliament, he was a member of the Finance Committee.
 From 1994 until 1998, he also served on the Budget Committee.
 In this capacity, he was also the party's main spokesman on budgetary matters.

 In the negotiations to form a Grand Coalition of the Chancellor Angela Merkel's Christian Democrats (CDU together with the Bavarian CSU) and the Social Democratic Party (SPD) following the 2013 federal elections, Michelbach was part of the CDU/CSU delegation in the working group on economic policy, led by Ilse Aigner and Hubertus Heil.
 In the negotiations to form Merkel’s fourth coalition government following the 2017 federal elections, he was part of the working group on financial policies and taxes, led by Peter Altmaier, Andreas Scheuer and Olaf Scholz.

+During his term in office, CSU politician Hans Michelbach received money as a partner in MIBEG Investment International, a project developer in the real estate industry.

 In October 2020, Michelbach announced that he would not stand in the 2021 federal elections but instead resign from active politics by the end of the parliamentary term.